 Joseph Ritson (1752-1803)

-Joseph Ritson was an antiquarian and historian of "the common people", friend to actors who passed through Stockton, and the man who made Robin Hood the man he is today.
+Joseph Ritson was an antiquary and historian of "the common people", a friend to actors who passed through his home town of Stockton, and the man who made Robin Hood a champion of the poor.

 Biography

-In the 1760s and 1770s the Slack’s establishment known as the “Print Shop” acted as a meeting point for intellectual and literary figures associated with the town and region.
-The relationship between Ann Fisher and the Irish actor and poet John Cunningham particularly exemplifies the proximity between print culture and the stage.
-Their correspondence also provides insights into the working practices of the Slacks’ business showing that Ann was perfectly capable of running operations when her husband was out of town and that she was an important member of the local business community in her own right.
+In the 1760s and 1770s the Slack’s establishment known as the ‘Print Shop’ acted as a meeting point for intellectual and literary figures associated with the town and region.
+The relationship between Anne and the Irish actor and poet John Cunningham particularly exemplifies the proximity between print culture and the stage.
+Their correspondence also provides insights into the working practices of the Slacks’ business, showing that Anne was perfectly capable of running operations when her husband was out of town and that she was an important member of the local business community in her own right.